muccc/iridium-toolkit/README.md

 ### Example usage
 Either extract some Iridium frames from the air or a file using [gr-iridium](https://github.com/muccc/gr-iridium) (recommended) or use the legacy code located in the [extractror-python](extractor-python/) directory if you don't want to install GNURadio (not recommended).

-Is is assumed that the output of the extractor has been written to `output.bits`.
+It is assumed that the output of the extractor has been written to `output.bits`.
 Iridium frames can be decoded with

     python2 iridium-parser.py output.bits